The online Dialect Atlas of Newfoundland and Labrador

 Social Sciences and Humanities Research Council of Canada (SSHRC); J.R.
 Smallwood Foundation for Newfoundland and Labrador Studies; Institute of Social and Economic Research (ISER).

 The online Dialect Atlas of Newfoundland and Labrador was formally launched on October 23, 2013, to considerable media attention.
 More than a decade in the making, it documents regional differences in selected features of pronunciation, morphosyntax (grammar) and lexicon within the spoken English of the province.
-Its "structural" component grounded in regional dialect data for traditional speakers in 69 coastal communities on the island of Newfoundland, assembled in the 1970s and 1980s by linguist Harold Paddock expands the original project to include information on the geographical distribution of 31 features of pronunciation and 27 features of grammar.
-Its lexical ("words") component documents responses to a 566-item questionnaire from 126 traditional speakers in 20 representative communities, in both the island and Labrador portions of the province.
+The "structural" component grounded in regional dialect data for traditional speakers in 69 coastal communities on the island of Newfoundland, assembled in the 1970s and 1980s by linguist Harold Paddock expands the original project to include information on the geographical distribution of 31 features of pronunciation and 27 features of grammar.
+The lexical ("words") component documents responses to a 566-item questionnaire from 126 traditional speakers in 20 representative communities, in both the island and Labrador portions of the province.

 The Atlas can be accessed at www.dialectatlas.mun.ca.
 In addition, a general introduction and